jbiason/FlinkSample/README.md

 The current way is more explicit, but creating classes directly in the pipeline makes it a hell to read.

+(This is something I'll fix in the future, though.)

 ## The layout

 ### Metrics